 HRNasty pulls back the velvet curtain

 Your first tip: If you work hard, you are only dependable.
 You are still, very much dispensable.
-Those that know how to be proactive with their careers are the ones that are really getting shit done and are irreplaceable.
-This blog will teach you how to become one of them.
+Those that know how to be proactive with their careers are the ones that are dependable and are also irreplaceable.
+This blog will teach you how to become irreplaceable.

 Offense, not defense